-Catholic Ceremony can only be held in consacrated areas, which means inside a Church or in some sanctified private Chapels.
-There are always some exeptions as in Italy there are a few locations that have a external Consacrated floor.
+A Catholic Ceremony can only be held in a consecrated space, that means inside a Church or in a sanctified private Chapel.
+There are always some exceptions as in Italy there are a few locations that have an external Consecrated floor.

-Catholic ceremonies can also have a Legal value, as in Italy it is possible to request a “Cerimonia Concordataria”, in which case the priest has to read the articles of the law during the Celebration.
-If you decide to do this type of ceremony of course you need to also provide all the required documents for the Civil ceremony beside the Religious Papers.
-If you have been married in Church before then you are not allowed to celebrate a second marriage, unless you already got an official annulment from the Sacra Rota.
+Catholic ceremonies can also have a Legal value, as in Italy it is possible to request a ‘Cerimonia Concordataria’, in which case the priest has to read the articles of the law during the Celebration.
+If you decide to do this type of ceremony, you will need to provide all the required documents for the Civil ceremony beside the Religious Papers.
+If you have been married in Church before then you are not allowed to celebrate a second marriage, unless you have already obtained an official annulment from the Sacra Rota.

-In Italy, Protestant Ceremonies can be arranged at Protestant Churches, romantic castle, renaissance villa, luxury hotel, Italian style garden or on a terrance with front sea view.
-The Minister can perform, as a Public Magistrate, a Protestant ceremony with Civil validity according to the Italian Law, or can perform a religious blessing, in this case you will need a Civil marriage certificate.
+In Italy, Protestant Ceremonies can be arranged at Protestant Churches, romantic castles, renaissance villas, luxury hotels, Italian style gardens or on a terrace with a sea view.
+The Minister can perform, as a Public Magistrate, a Protestant ceremony with Civil validity according to the Italian Law, or can perform a religious blessing, and in this case, you will need a Civil marriage certificate.

 Italian Wedding Designer is available to help the couple with any required paperwork.
 Contact us!